Practice Performance Measurement

 Measuring Medical Homes: Tools to Evaluate the Pediatric Patient- and Family-Centered Medical Home

 Developed on behalf of the National Center for Medical Home Implementation by Rebecca A. Malouin, PhD, MPH, this monograph presents various tools available and in use to identify, recognize, and evaluate a practice as a pediatric medical home.
 Because no one tool is recognized as the de facto tool to assess pediatric practices, a review of the relative merits of existing tools will help inform purchasers, payers, providers, and patients in evaluating pediatric practices.
-The tools reviewed in this monograph include:

 American Academy of Pediatrics (AAP) Resources